-A history of alcoholism is, in fact, a disability and not only can’t employers fire an employee because of his alcoholism, it must reasonably accommodate his disability.
+A history of alcoholism is, in fact, a disability and under the Americans with Disabilities Act, employers must make accommodations accordingly.

 The Next Glass app can offer a drink you’re likely to enjoy based on a taste profile built from beers and wines you’ve already had.

 We are creatures dependent on water.
 There is no doubt that our bodies tell us when we need water by making us thirsty and desirous of more.
 But how does thirst work?

 If you grew cucumbers you pickled this summer, enjoy a few as you toast to 2015 and you’ll feel better in the morning.

 Holiday heart syndrome is a direct result of celebrations, the stress that surrounds the holidays and people drinking more alcohol.